zanata/zanata-server/frontend/src/main/web/docs/styles.md

 ## Design Concepts

-There are some core concept that each Zanata and each component is designed around to keep a consistent look and feel.
+There are some core concepts that Zanata and each component are designed around to keep a consistent look and feel.

 ### Color Palette

-To avoid using to many colors, stick to the colors used in [constants/styles.js](../src/constants/styles.js).
+To avoid using too many colors, stick to the colors used in [constants/styles.js](../src/constants/styles.js).
 For different shades of white or black, atomic.css has shortcut variables (i.e #fff.5, is 50% white).
 Most of the time `opacity` or `filter: brightness()` can be used to change the